Wolox/react-native-renavigate/README.md

 }
 ```

-renavigate uses [react-native-scrollable-tab-view](https://github.com/skv-headless/react-native-scrollable-tab-view) out of the box to implement tabs, however this component can be easily replaced.
+renavigate uses [react-native-scrollable-tab-view](https://github.com/skv-headless/react-native-scrollable-tab-view) out of the box to implement tabs.

 #### 3- Give the navigation reducer to redux
 Our root components will listen to store changes to trigger transitions, but first we need to add the renavigate reducer to the store.